 Here is what to do when constipated on the toilet in Step 4.

 After you’re in position on the toilet seat, you need to simulate as if you were pooping.
 You can do this by contracting the muscles in the abdomen and over your belly.

 Contract only the abdomen muscles without the rectum and intestines.

-Muscle contraction is beneficial for constipation on the long-term.
+Muscle contraction is beneficial for constipation in the long-term.

 Also, it will create pressure because of gas in the intestines and their wall movement.
-The stool in the intestines creates gas because of fermentation, humidity, and sugar.
+The stool in the intestines creates gas because of fermentation, glucose, and humidity.

 Intestinal walls expand and move, and they make the stool to continue its journey towards evacuation.

-Contract and push your abdominal muscles to eliminate the matter inside the intestines.
+Contract and strain your abdominal muscles to eliminate the matter inside the intestines.